 You can buy a “short-term” policy (mentioned above) at any time during the year.
 The premium will be very low since it covers mostly catastrophic events.
 However, it may not fulfill the requirements of Obamacare and subsequently, a special tax (discussed) will be imposed.
 Also, the maximum payout will be between $250,000 and $1 million, instead of unlimited benefits.
 Typically, preventative benefits are not covered at 100%, and non-preferred brand drugs will not be fully covered.
 Although office visit and prescription drug benefits are available, often, a rider is must be added to utilize benefits.

-However, since the policy is only kept for less than 12 months, these amounts should be sufficient.
+However, since the policy is typically kept for less than 12 months, these amounts should be sufficient.
 You can synchronize the beginning of your personal coverage to coincide with the termination of your short-term plan so there is no lapse in benefits.
-However, when your policy renews, you will have to medically qualify again.
-It is anticipated that this type of plan will become more flexible in 2018, with perhaps more companies underwriting the risk.
+When your policy renews, you will have to medically qualify again.
+It is anticipated that this type of plan will become more flexible in 2023, with perhaps more companies underwriting the risk.

 What Is The Penalty If I Don’t Purchase Coverage?

-The penalty is actually a tax, and millions of Americans are expected to ignore the new law and pay the tax, despite the risk.
+The penalty was actually a tax, and millions of Americans ignored the new law to pay the tax, despite the risk.
 In 2014, the tax (or fine) was $95 per adult and half of that amount per child with a family cap of $285.
 However, if 1% of your family income exceeded the previous calculated amount, than you paid the 1%.
 For example, if your household income was $70,000, you paid a $700 tax.
 Because of numerous glitches in the federal website, additional time has been provided to sign up for coverage.

-In 2018, things have gotten dicey.
+Three years ago, things got dicey.
 The adult and child charge changed to $695 and $347.50 respectively with a maximum family charge of $2085.
-The household calculation is now 2.5%.
+The household calculation was 2.5%.
 So, in the previous example, an $80,000 family income would pay a tax of $2,000 for not purchasing qualified Ohio health insurance coverage.
-However, if coverage was in effect for a portion of the year, the penalty will be reduced accordingly.
+However, if coverage was in effect for a portion of the year, the penalty was reduced accordingly.

 Important Note: The IRS has announced it will end the practice of not processing federal tax returns of filers that may not have compliant health insurance.
 The Trump Administration requested that this action be taken, to soften the financial impact of the Obamacare legislation.
 Although tax returns will continue to be processed, the penalty for not having coverage is still applicable, and consumers are still required to pay the tax.
 Only new legislation can eliminate the tax.